gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-3d-lighting-spot.md

 {{{example url="../webgl-3d-lighting-spot-falloff-using-smoothstep.html" }}}

-The difference is `smoothstep` uses a hermite interpolation instead of a linear interpolation.
+The difference is `smoothstep` uses a Hermite interpolation instead of a linear interpolation.
 That means between `lowerBound` and `upperBound` it intepolates like the image below on the right whereas a linear interpolation is like the image on the left.